erkanaksoy/erkanaksoy.github.io/_posts/2020-3-29-OSCP-Guide.md

 On Windows, you can use [OneNote desktop application](https://go.microsoft.com/fwlink/?linkid=2110341) both for taking notes and screenshots.
 You can change the default shortcut for screenshot taking using [this guide](https://www.winhelponline.com/blog/onenote-screen-clipping-shortcut-key-change/).

 It's also possible that you can use Evernote on Windows.
-If you are on Linux, you can use [NixNote2](https://github.com/robert7/nixnote2/releases) as EverNote client.
+If you are on Linux, you can use [NixNote2](https://github.com/robert7/nixnote2/releases) as Evernote client.
 Make sure to set auto sync.

 ![_config.yml]({{ site.baseurl }}/images/oscpGuide/nixnote2.png)